 Yes!
 Wilderness therapy does work.
 Researchers followed up with participants two years after they completed treatment.
 It showed that over 80% of parents and 90% of adolescents contacted perceived wilderness therapy as effective.
-There are over 25+ years of research that have shown that wilderness therapy is effective.
+There is over 25+ years of research that has shown that wilderness therapy is effective.

 25+ Years of Research Have Shown That Wilderness Therapy Works

 It’s not enough for us to tell you that our program can work for your teen.
 Research is key.
 With over 25 years of developing, honing, and perfecting our craft, we can, with confidence say, that RedCliff Ascent wilderness therapy program can help your teen.
 So how do we do this?
 We tackle this seemingly insurmountable task through accreditations, providing different angles to ensure we are presenting the safest program.

 RedCliff Ascent has proved itself to be at the forefront of wilderness therapy.
 Since our opening in 1993, we were the first wilderness therapy program to pursue research efforts.
 The main goal in conducting this research was to create a standardized program approach to wilderness therapy.
 One of our first study, conducted by Dr. Steve Aldana of Brigham Young University, showed very positive results.
 The study showed improvement of participants from admission to six months post-program.
 In addition, 91.4% experienced clinically significant improvement.
 Since this study, we continue to push to be the best.
 We take our research and keep things that are working and adjust when need be.